JoseExposito/linux/Documentation/rust/docs.rst

 		}
 	}

-This example showcases a few ``rustdoc`` features and some common conventions (that we also follow in the kernel):
+This example showcases a few ``rustdoc`` features and some conventions followed in the kernel:

-* The first paragraph must be a single sentence briefly describing what the documented item does.
+  - The first paragraph must be a single sentence briefly describing what the documented item does.
 Further explanations must go in extra paragraphs.

-* ``unsafe`` functions must document the preconditions needed for a call to be safe under a ``Safety`` section.
+  - Unsafe functions must document their safety preconditions under a ``# Safety`` section.

-* While not shown here, if a function may panic, the conditions under which that happens must be described under a ``Panics`` section.
+  - While not shown here, if a function may panic, the conditions under which that happens must be described under a ``# Panics`` section.

     Please note that panicking should be very rare and used only with a good reason.
-In almost all cases, you should use a fallible approach, returning a `Result`.
+In almost all cases, a fallible approach should be used, typically returning a ``Result``.

-* If providing examples of usage would help readers, they must be written in a section called ``Examples``.
+  - If providing examples of usage would help readers, they must be written in a section called ``# Examples``.

-* Rust items (functions, types, constants...) will be automatically linked (``rustdoc`` will find out the URL for you).
+  - Rust items (functions, types, constants...) must be linked appropriately (``rustdoc`` will create a link automatically).

-* Following the Rust standard library conventions, any ``unsafe`` block must be preceded by a ``SAFETY`` comment describing why the code inside is sound.
+  - Any ``unsafe`` block must be preceded by a ``// SAFETY:`` comment describing why the code inside is sound.

-  While sometimes the reason might look trivial and therefore unneeded, writing these comments is not just a good way of documenting what has been taken into account, but also that there are no *extra* implicit constraints.
+    While sometimes the reason might look trivial and therefore unneeded, writing these comments is not just a good way of documenting what has been taken into account, but most importantly, it provides a way to know that there are no *extra* implicit constraints.

 To learn more about how to write documentation for Rust and extra features, please take a look at the ``rustdoc`` `book`_.